cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/LoadoutLockdown/README.md

 If you would like specific items to always be moveable into their slot (e.g. soul shards), add their prefabs to the `AlwaysAllowSwapIntoSlot` list.

+### ApplyPvpMenuSwapRulesToPVE

+`ApplyPvpMenuSwapRulesToPVE` can be enabled to make the FromMenuDuringPVP rules also apply during PVE combat.

 ## Chat commands